keycloak/keycloak-community/design/client-initiated-backchannel-authentication-flow.md

 On CIBA Protocol specification Section [7.1.1.
 Signed Authentication Request](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#signed_auth_request), Signed Authentication Request supported.

+#### Token Request Polling

+On CIBA Protocol specification Section [10.1.
+Token Request Using CIBA Grant Type](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#rfc.section.10.1), Long Polling is not supported at this time but will be supporeted in the future.

 ### Outside CIBA Protocol

 The process of AuthN/AuthZ by AD is highly use-cases dependent (e.g. Push notification to the end-user's smart device, SMS message to the end-user's smart device, etc.).